Spyrals-IO/restruct/README2.md

 # Usages

 `restruct` see your types as structures (set of properties) with a name on top of it.
 Which means it's necessary to describe each property.
-A property is made of an acess path (where to read or write the data) and a type.
+A property is made of an access path (where to read or write the data) and a type.

 ```scala
 // State that data is at the top property 'name'